itf/6s092/courses/IAP19/PS/PS08/content.md

 <question pythoncode>

-csq_npoints = 1;
+csq_npoints = 4;
 csq_interface = 'ace'
-csq_prompt = "Write your code to return a string with 4 repeated n times"
+csq_prompt = """
+Write a function to simulate the \\texttt{uniq} function in Linux, which takes an array of items, and removes consecutive duplicates. \n
+"""

 ## Define solution that will be printed to student.
 csq_soln = """